 Improper walking posture

-Some people walk with their hip a bit forwarded while other people walk with their head forwarded, falling.
+Some people walk with their hips a bit forward while other people walk with their heads forward, falling.
 Both of these types of people fall at risk of getting this problem.
 Any abnormal and unusual walking posture will raise this problem.